exercism/jq/exercises/concept/grade-stats/.docs/instructions.md

 ## Count the number of students for each letter grade

-The function `count_letter_grades` will take an object mapping a student's name to their grade.
+The function `count_letter_grades` will take an object mapping student names to their grades.
-The output will be an object mapping the letter grade to the number of students with that grade.
+The output will be an object mapping each letter grade to the number of students with that grade.

 Example: